Masrt200/hacker-blog/_posts/2020-03-17-Angstrom CTF.markdown

 ![WIRE2](Snips/ANGS/WIRE2.PNG)

 There maybe many more methods but I did this.
 If you come by any other, let me know.
 I saved the image as a .jpg file.
-But we still have that chunk data of unwanted text...
+But we still have that chunk of unwanted text...

 Now open the image using ghex and select the unwanted hex data (before hex values FF D8) and use edit>cut